 Often the tests are arranged when you come to a pre-operative appointment in the out-patient department one or two weeks before surgery.
-You will be given the opportunity to ask the doctor and the clinical nurse specialist any questions that you may have.
+You will be given the opportunity to ask the doctor and the Macmillan gynaecology oncology clinical nurse specialist any questions that you may have.
 It may help to write them down before you come to hospital.